jiachun23/python-loan-calculator/readme.md

+# Python - Loan / Monthly Instalment Calculator
-# This is a simple loan calculator program built in Python to show the monthly installment required.
+This is a simple loan calculator program built in Python to show the monthly installment required.
 Inputs are passed through `argument parser`:
 - Total amount `(--total_amount)`
 - Loan Period in years `(--years)`